 After moving to Harrison, Idaho in 2015, Loren transferred her Economic Development role with Idaho Commerce to then become the Shoshone County Economic Development Director, working out of Wallace City Hall to serve several small rural communities.

-Loren enjoys reading, singing with Chorale Coeur d’Alene and especially keeping company with Farley, their golden retriever and black cat, Shiloh.
+Loren enjoys reading, singing with Chorale Coeur d’Alene and especially keeping company with Farley, their golden retriever.